zdellaert/ZD_Putnam_Lab_Notebook/_posts/2019-08-31-BioBank_Sample_Collection.md

 * Fill each tube with desired volume of RNA DNA Shield solution
 * Pick up sample with clean glove
 * Cut muscle tissue section ≤0.5 cm in any single dimension to obtain the mass you choose
-* If you have extra tissue do the same thing for gill, mantle
+* If you have extra tissue do the same thing for gill, mantle, digestive glad
 * Place tissue section in prelabeled 2ml tube with Shield solution as a ratio to your mass
 * Repeat sample collection process for a duplicate tube for every sample as possible